11 Swimming Lakes near Los Angeles You Need To Discover

 Cost: $10 parking, $10 per person for beach area (kids under 5 are free and seniors are $6), additional fees for water park

 Lake Gregory is where you go to mix all the fun of a raucous water park with the natural beauty of lake life.
-The big draw is an inflated water park, plus float-a-boats by the hour, and a full beach, there's something for everyone here.
+The big draw is an inflated water park, plus float-a-boats by the hour, a splash pad, and a full beach—there's something for everyone here.
 But be warned, with separate fees for most of the activities, it's not cheap.
 Still, for the family that wants a little taste of theme park in their lake excursion, this is the place for you.
-Note that kids must be 48" to ride the water slides.
+Kids must be 48" to ride the water slides.
+Keep an eye out for the new inflatable water park!

 The natural beauty of Big Bear Lake.
 Photo courtesy of Big Bear